Bad Habits (Nav album): Critical reception

 Bad Habits received mixed reviews from music critics, citing a lack of boldness and originality.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 52, based on 4 reviews, indicating "mixed or average" reviews.

+Reed Jackson of Pitchfork wrote, "At its best, [the album's] songs are serviceable bangers to nod off in the club to; at its worst, it's a collection of strange admissions that, thanks to Nav's affinity for taking himself too seriously, come off cringe-worthy."
+Reviewer Riley Wallace of Exclaim! praised specific tracks such as "Tension" and "Why You Crying Mama", though he felt that the album ultimately "fails to either navigate into new territory long enough to hold attention or do anything to further NAV as an artist."
+AllMusic criticized Nav's lack of originality, uninspired lyrical content, and the repetitive nature of the beats on the album, describing it as going from "generic fun to mind-numbing tedium."

 Commercial performance

 Bad Habits debuted at number one on the US Billboard 200 with 82,000 album-equivalent units, of which 24,000 were pure album sales in its first week.
-The reason for the high sales are mostly due to merchandise bundles which resulted in about 20,000 extra sales.
-The became Nav's first US number-one album.
-The album also accumulated a total of 79.08 million on-demand audio streams for the album’s songs, making it the most streamed album of the week.
+The reason for its high sales was mostly due to merchandise bundles which resulted in about 20,000 extra sales.
+It became Nav's first US number-one album.
+The album also accumulated a total of 79.08 million on-demand audio streams for the album's songs, making it the most streamed album of the week.
 In its second week, the album dropped to number six on the chart, earning an additional 35,000 units that week.
 On May 20, 2020, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units.

 In Nav's home country of Canada, Bad Habits debuted at number one on the Canadian Albums Chart, selling 10,000 album-equivalent units in its first week.
 On June 26, 2019, the album was certified gold by Music Canada (MC) for sales of over 40,000 copies in Canada.